OpenDesignHouse/Proposal/README.md

 [http:&#x2F;&#x2F;www.pinterest.com&#x2F;pin&#x2F;410320216021506238&#x2F;](http&#x3a;&#x2F;&#x2F;www&#x2e;pinterest&#x2e;com&#x2F;pin&#x2F;410320216021506238&#x2F;)

-Climate change...
+The design and practices have been developed by families building their houses in the Nordics for decades.
 We want our design and practices to be tested further, iterated and localized in communities around the world.
-Standardized - agile - open - iterative - ???
+This way we can build even more efficient and better quality houses in the future.
+Improving uses of easily reproduceable timber materials enables standardization, agile design improvements and traditional iterative approach to improving the house design.

 Folk School of the Commons

-Refactoring and updating the traditional models. they are fairly &quot;traditional&quot;, though there are some that have fairly complex technical ways to create savings in material. i think they should be more simple in material and more simple to fix. obviously, the manufacturers want to create a technology lock-in.
+Refactoring and updating the traditional models.
+Houses should be of simple materials and as simple to fix as possible.
+Obviously it is in the intrest of some of the manufacturers to create a technology lock-in.
+Unfortunately, this practice leads to people having less money to invest in good-quality materials, and people less likely to invest in construction as a family hobby.
 [http:&#x2F;&#x2F;arkkitehtitoimistolilja.com&#x2F;arktsto.gif](http&#x3a;&#x2F;&#x2F;arkkitehtitoimistolilja&#x2e;com&#x2F;arktsto&#x2e;gif)

 **Operational**